hex-five/multizone-iot-sdk/README.md

 ### Installation ###

 The MultiZone SDK works with any versions of Linux, Windows, and Mac capable of running Java 1.8 or greater.
 The directions in this readme have been verified with fresh installations of Ubuntu 20.04, Ubuntu 19.10, Ubuntu 18.04.5, and Debian 10.5.
 Other Linux distros are similar.
-Windows developers may want to install a Linux emulation environment like Cygwin or run the SDK in a Linux VM guest (2GB Disk, 2GB Ram)
+Windows developers may want to install a Linux emulation environment like Cygwin or run the SDK in a Linux VM guest (2GB Disk, 2GB Ram).

 **Linux prerequisites**

 ```
 sudo apt update
-sudo apt install gmake default-jre gtkterm libhidapi-dev libftdi1-2
+sudo apt install gmake default-jre libhidapi-dev libftdi1-2 gtkterm mosquitto-clients
 ```
 Ubuntu 18.04 LTS additional dependency